zzhangjii/learning-library/oci-library/hol_l200/NAT_Gateway/nat_gateway.md

 While still logged in the Private instance, test internet connectivity.
 As you can see below, it works now via the NAT Gateway device.

 ![](media/image29.png)

+## Summary

+In this lab, you were able to create a private instance and provide internet access to that instance without providing any public IP to the instance.